-In all steps of a scientific research, the researcher must maintain integrity.
-Researchers will avoid any scientific misconduct or fraud, such as falsifying data or records, piracy or plagiarism, using the works of other researchers.
+In all steps of scientific research, the researcher must maintain integrity.
+Students will avoid any scientific misconduct or fraud, such as falsifying data or records, piracy or plagiarism, using the works of other researchers.
 Such projects will fail to compete in the firSTep.

 Eligibility / Limitations

 firSTep is open to all students attending classes in grades 3 through 12. (at ISB Y4 through Y13 )

 The student should be under twenty-one years of age as of April 1 in the year of participation.

 A student, or group of students, may not exhibit more than one project each year.

 The project should be done in the last 12 months before entrance in the firSTep.

 Maximum of TWO members can present a team project at firSTep virtual fair.
 Other member(s) can join the program as an observer student.
 Team members cannot be changed in the current year of work but can be altered in the subsequent years.
 If one of the team members cannot participate in the fair, the project can be presented by the other team member if possible.